Himanshi-12/Scalable-Static-Website-with-S3-CloudFlare-GitHub-Action/README.md

-# Scalable-Static-Website-with-S3-CloudFlare-GitHub-Action
-Host and auto-deploy a static website using S3(free tier) with global CDN and HTTPS via Cloudflare, triggered through GitHub commits.
+# Project 6: Scalable Static Website with S3 + Cloudflare + GitHub Actions

 ## Objective
 Host and auto-deploy a static website using AWS S3, Cloudflare, and GitHub Actions.